Blog

 Although biotin deficiency probably isn’t the cause of your hair loss, taking a biotin supplement might still benefit you.

-Data also show that people can safely consume biotin at much higher levels than the daily recommended amounts without creating any health problems.
+Biotin isn’t known to be toxic, so taking a biotin supplement is unlikely to negatively affect your liver or other organs.
+Data also that people can safely consume biotin at much higher levels than the daily recommended amounts without creating any health problems.

 However, while biotin doesn’t have many potential interactions, it’s still worth talking to your healthcare provider before starting a supplementation routine — especially if you currently take prescription medication.

 One critical fact to remember is that biotin is a water-soluble vitamin that needs to be taken orally to be effective as a hair loss treatment.
+This means that the biotin you see in some hair products, like shampoo, is unlikely to have any real effect on the .

 Biotin Side Effects and Risks